ngzhio/ngzhio.github.io/_drafts/reading-computer-networking-a-top-down-approach-7th-edition.md

 Neither TCP nor UDP provide any encryption.
 There is an application layer called *Secure Sockets Layer (SSL)* (An upgrade version is called *[Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security)*).
 It is an enhancement for TCP, provides critical process-to-process security services, including encryption, data integrity, and end-point authentication.

 ### The Web and HTTP

+The [*World Wide Web*](https://en.wikipedia.org/wiki/World_Wide_Web) is an application.
+The [*HyperText Transfer Protocol (HTTP)*](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), the Web's application-layer protocol, is at the heart of the Web.
+HTTP uses TCP as its underlying transport protocol.
+Because an HTTP server maintains no information about the clients, HTTP is said to be a *stateless protocol*.

+HTTP uses persistent connections in its default mode, but HTTP clients and servers can be configured to use non-persistent connections instead.

+{% include image.html name="three-way-handshake.png" width="60%" caption="Three-way handshake" %}

+When a user clicks on a hyperlink, a *three-way handshake* happens:

+1. The client sends a small TCP segment to the server.
+2. The server acknowledges and responds with a small TCP segment.
+3. The client sends the HTTP request message combined with the acknowledgment into the TCP connection.
+4. The server sends the HTML file into the TCP connection.

+The whole process consumes 2 RTTs.
+A *round-trip time (RTT)* is the time it takes for a small packet to travel from client to server and then back to the client.
+The RTT includes packet-propagation delays, packet-queuing delays in intermediate routers and switches, and packet-processing delays.

+After the first two steps, a TCP connection is built.
+The difference between a persistent connection and a non-persistent connection is whether the HTTP server process tells TCP to close the TCP connection in the fourth step.
+(But TCP doesn't actually terminate the connection until it knows for sure that the client has received the response message intact.)

+With persistent connections, the server leaves the TCP connection open after sending a response.
+Subsequent requests and responses between the same client and server can be sent over the same connection.
+Typically, the HTTP server closes a connection when it isn't used for a certain time (a configurable timeout interval).